Skip to main content

 3. Under Alarms, click Migrate.

-You will need to decide which Classic alarms you would like to migrate and assign them a severity level.
+You'll need to decide which Classic alarms you'd like to migrate and assign them a severity level.

 Note: You do not have to choose the Alert type, as we will automatically assign your Classic Alarm to the corresponding Alert type.

-When you select one or more alarms, you will see a blue bar pop up with options to delete or select a severity level for your chosen alarms.
+When you select one or more alarms, a blue bar will appear with options to delete or select a severity level (Critical Alert or Log) for your chosen alarms.
+Critical Alerts will send a notification when the Alert is triggered.
+Log Alerts won't send a notification, but will record the trigger in the Event log for reporting purposes.

 Once you select a severity level, the selected alarms will be removed from the list and moved to the review page.